Some Thoughts For Carina

 It won't help us to wonder what others might do in our position.
 Anyone truly in our position would do exactly what we will do.
 We are alone, unique, and extra-ordinary.
 So, no one can be responsible for our actions or inactions, nor we for theirs.

 We live alone with ourselves, which can be as difficult as living with any stranger.
 We will never match our expectations of ourselves, nor those of others.
-Instead we must do what an unforgiving world may not: which means we must treat ourselves with the tolerance and goodwill we would accord any stranger.
+Instead we must do what an unforgiving world may not: treat ourselves with the tolerance and goodwill we would accord any stranger.

-At the beginning and the end of each day, any one of which could be our last, we must bid a fond welcome and a forgiving farewell to this stranger – who cannot live fully without our understanding, our respect and our love – to this extra-ordinary person.
+At the beginning and the end of each day, any one of which could be our last, we must bid a fond welcome and a forgiving farewell to this very familiar stranger – who cannot live fully without our understanding, our respect and our love.